Josh Babarinde: Political career

 During the 2019 general election, Babarinde stood as the Liberal Democrat candidate for Bethnal Green and Bow, coming third.

 Babarinde won a by-election to Eastbourne Borough Council in the ward of Hampden Park on 6 May 2021.
 He stood down as a councillor at the 2023 council election to focus on his parliamentary election campaign.

 In 2022, Babarinde contributed a chapter to The Battle for Liberal Britain, a book edited by Liberal Democrat leader Sir Ed Davey, in which he proposed to re-envision council estates as business incubators.

 Babarinde stood for Parliament in the 2024 general election in his local constituency of Eastbourne, aiming to unseat Conservative MP Caroline Ansell, who had been one of his school teachers.
 He was elected with a majority of over 12,000.
 In September 2024, Babarinde was selected as the Liberal Democrats' parliamentary spokesperson for Justice.

 In 2025, Babarinde was elected President of the Liberal Democrats.
-He will start his term on 1 January 2026.
+He began his term on 1 January 2026.

 Personal life

-Babarinde is gay.
-On 17 November 2025, he announced that he was engaged to his partner Connor, after proposing in the House of Commons.
+In 2024, PinkNews listed Babarinde among a number of out LGBTQ+ parliamentarians.
+On 17 November 2025, he announced that he was engaged to his partner Connor Cummings, an NHS doctor from Edinburgh, after proposing in the House of Commons.
+The couple married in summer 2026 at St Giles' Cathedral in Edinburgh, before having a second ceremony in Eastbourne.
+The Edinburgh ceremony was officiated by Scott Rennie, the first openly gay minister in the Church of Scotland.

 Babarinde is a trustee of the Towner Art Gallery in Eastbourne.